-Add GRO Revitalizing Scalp Massager into your hair care routine to stimulate and boost scalp health.
+Add silicone scalp massager into your hair care routine to stimulate and boost scalp health.
 This hand-held massager is ideal for any hair type or style; it can be used on a dry scalp or paired with products.

 How To Protect Hair When Coloring